 Once all the components or modules are working independently, then we need to check the data flow between the dependent modules is known as integration testing.

-Types of Integration Testing
+Types of Integration Testing OTS to SUCCESS...

 Integration testing can be classified into two parts: